-- 1 Do one of the following: - Choose Settings > Explore Blocks.

-- Type expblocks and then press Enter. - 2 If you want to insert a block from another open drawing, select the drawing in the Elements pane.
-(If the block is contained within the same drawing, you can skip this step.) - 3 In either the Details or Images view, select the block to be inserted. - 4 On the IntelliCAD Explorer toolbar, click the Insert tool ( ). - 5 In the drawing, specify the insertion point. - 6 Specify the x, y, and z scale factor and the rotation angle, or in the prompt box, select Done. - 7 To complete the command and return to your drawing, close the window.
+- 1 Do one of the following: - Choose Settings > Explore Blocks. - On the Settings toolbar, click the Explore Blocks tool (). - Type expblocks and then press Enter. - 2 If you want to insert a block from another open drawing, select the drawing in the Elements pane.
+(If the block is contained within the same drawing, you can skip this step.) - 3 In either the Details or Images view, select the block to be inserted. - 4 On the IntelliCAD Explorer toolbar, click the Insert tool (). - 5 In the drawing, specify the insertion point. - 6 Specify the x, y, and z scale factor and the rotation angle, or in the prompt box, select Done. - 7 To complete the command and return to your drawing, close the window.